 As a Speaker: I deliver lectures for Smithsonian Associates and other venues here is DC.
 This was my summer 2019 program for the Smithsonian.

-As a Tour Guide: I lead First Amendment tours at the Newseum from 2017 until the museum closed in 2019.
+As a Tour Guide: I led First Amendment tours at the Newseum from 2017 until the museum closed in 2019.

 Hereat my Website:Talking ‘Bout My Generation contains my writings, my photos, and a few articles of interest from others dealing with the Baby Boom generation (those of us born between 1946 and 1964), classic rock (music from the ’50s/’60s/’70s) and issues that center around our freedoms as specified in the First Amendment of the Bill of Rights.